I was charged with reckless driving. What does this mean?

 In some states, the charge of reckless driving is also known as careless driving or dangerous driving.
 Reckless driving is a broad category and drivers that commit moving violations that endanger the lives of others will be charged with this offense.

 There are various types of reckless driving that carry different sentences.
-For example, drivers that are caught speeding in excess of 20 mph or more above the posted speed limit are those most often charged with reckless driving.
+For example, drivers that are caught speeding in excess of 20 mph or more above the posted maximum speed limit are those most often charged with reckless driving.

 Other drivers can be charged with reckless driving for moving violations such as passing a school or emergency vehicle, driving too fast for weather conditions, racing, failure to stop after being ordered by a police officer, or speeding in excess of 80 mph.